Europe Power

 Model Logic and Interpretation

 The model learns statistical relationships between explanatory variables and price outcomes.
-High wind or mild temperatures are typically associated with lower prices, while low wind, cold weather, or reduced import capacity tend to push prices higher.
+High wind or mild temperatures are typically associated with lower prices, while low wind, cold weather, tighter hydro conditions, or reduced import capacity tend to push prices higher.

 Geographic Scope and Development